Instagram/LibCST/native/libcst/README.md

   mutually recursive rules, special `invalid_` rules, the `~` operator, terminating the parser early.

-The PEG parser is run on a `Vec` of `Token`s, and tries its best to avoid allocating any strings, working only with references.
-As such, the output nodes don't own any strings, but refer to slices of the original input (hence the `'a` lifetime parameter on almost all nodes).
+The PEG parser is run on a `Vec` of `Token`s (more precisely `&'input Vec<Token<'a>>`), and tries its best to avoid allocating any strings, working only with references.
+As such, the output nodes don't own any strings, but refer to slices of the original input (hence the `'input, 'a` lifetime parameters on almost all nodes).

 ### Whitespace parsing